gayatrig19/tasty-tales-website-pp4/README.md

 - asgiref - A standard Python library to allow for asynchronous web apps and servers to communicate with  each other.
 - cloudinary==1.36.0 - media management cloudinary
 - dj3-cloudinary-storage==0.0.6 - cloudinary storage
-- dj-database-url==0.5.0 - Django utility allows tp utilize DATABASE_URL environment variable to configure
+- dj-database-url==0.5.0 - Django utility allows to utilize DATABASE_URL environment variable to configure
   Django application
 - Django==4.2.9 - Framework used to build the project
 - django-allauth==0.57.0 - authentication in django allows users to sign-in / signup / logout
-- requests-oauthlib==1.3.1 -installed with the allauth
+- requests-oauthlib==1.3.1 - installed with the allauth
 - psycopg2==2.9.9 - additional dependency needed to support PostgreSQL when deployed on heroku
 - django-crispy-forms==2.1 - used to display forms to user
 - django-summernote==0.8.20.0 - used to provide editor in forms